 If you wait too long, you forget why you made certain purchases.
 To prevent this, Simple lets you take in-app notes when you pay.
 You can also add photos and hashtags to purchases, too.

-You can also track spending history by merchant as well.
-And, Simple has some useful charts you might enjoy.
+You can also track spending history by the merchant as well.
+And Simple has some useful charts you might enjoy.

 One classic debate is if couples should have separate or joint accounts.
 With Simple, you can have both and earn interest in a high-yield account.